 Using a standard needle-nose pliers, crimp the hard-wired cable with the terminal crimp connector that was included in the add-a-fuse kit.

 Connect your add-a-fuse kit to the vehicle fuse slot you chose.

 Connect the ground wire by slipping it under a metal bolt or screwing it into your vehicle.
 If needed, use a socket wrench set to loosen the bolt.

 A loose ground wire can result in power issues for your dashcam.
 We recommend grounding your wire to an unpainted bare metal bolt.

 Connect the power cable to the dashcam.

-Once you've hardwired the power source, the camera starts up automatically every time you turn on the vehicle.
+Once you've hardwired the power source, the dashcam starts up automatically every time you turn on the vehicle.

 Start your vehicle to test the dashcam.

 When a dashcam is in storage, the battery gets completely drained.
-Before using the dashcam, you need to charge it for an extended period of time, using at least a 2A power source, before the dashcam turns on.
+Before using the dashcam, you need to charge it for an extended period of time, using at least a 2A power source before turning it on.